Anurag-30/jenkins/README.md

 ## Note:

 1. Ideally your shared libraries will be in common repository, your application repos will be loading them at the run time.
-2. Build.Jenkinsfile belongs in your code repository of your apllication ,in order to access the common repo we have written a small code which
+2. Build.Jenkinsfile belongs in your code repository of your apllication ,in order to access the common repo we have written a small code fetches the git
 3. For some reason if your shared library and Jenkinsfile is in the same repo you don't need that piece of code as we did in Commons.Jenkinsfile